State Board for Community and Technical Colleges

 You can retake each subject without waiting up to 3 times.
 You must wait 60 days for the fourth retake.
 There is no limit on how many retakes you may take in a year.
 You will be offered a discounted price for your first two retakes for $10 each.
 To receive additional discounted retakes, you must wait 60 days, pay the full price, and then you will receive two more discounted retakes.
 All retakes must occur within 12 months of the initial attempt.

-The Washington GED test must be taken at an official Washington GED testing center.
+The Washington GED test can be taken at an official Washington GED testing center or online* through the GED testing service website.
 Check out our list of Washington testing centers to find the closest center to you.

 You do not have to be a resident of Washington to take the GED test in Washington if you are over 18 years old.